RohmSemiconductor/Linux-Kernel-PMIC-Drivers/README.md

 * Under development - [BD96801 "Scalable PMIC"](https://github.com/RohmSemiconductor/Linux-Kernel-PMIC-Drivers/tree/master/BD96801)

 ### Generic upstream effort
-ROHM aims giving back to community.
-We know t's two-way road, really.
-We get from the community a working platform, bug fixes, porting to new versions discussions, education and a chance to impact the direction Linux is heading to.
+ROHM aims giving back to the community.
+We know it's two-way road, really.
+We get from the community a working platform, bug fixes, porting to new versions, discussions, education and a chance to impact the direction Linux is heading to.
 We value all of this and want to give back innovations and improvements which may be small or big and aren't always directly relaed to our products.